nightscout/Trio/fastlane/testflight.md

 There are more detailed instructions in LoopDocs for doing Browser Builds of Loop and other apps, including troubleshooting and build errors.
 Please refer to [LoopDocs](https://loopkit.github.io/loopdocs/gh-actions/gh-other-apps/) for more details.

+If you build multiple apps, you may want to use a free *GitHub* organization.
+Please refer to [LoopDocs: Use a *GitHub* Organization Account](https://loopkit.github.io/loopdocs/gh-actions/gh-other-apps/#use-a-github-organization-account).

 ## Prerequisites

 * A [github account](https://github.com/signup).
 The free level comes with plenty of storage and free compute time to build Trio, multiple times a day, if you wanted to.